ckontos82/Simple-Book-API/README.md

 # 📚 Simple Book API

 A simple RESTful API built with **Node.js**, **Express**, and **MongoDB (via Mongoose)** to manage a collection of books.
-This project is educational and demonstrates how to structure a minimal backend with validation, routing, and error handling.
+It demonstrates how to structure a minimal backend with CRUD operations, validation, routing, and error handling.

 ---